skybet/skybet.github.io/_posts/2015-11-25-old-world-utilities-managing-outages.md

 When Yorkshire Water’s delivery mechanism failed they had a backup in place and handed out free bottled water.
 As a tech company we attempt to provide resiliency and redundancy at various layers of our technical stack, as well as having disaster recovery and failover sites.
 But sometimes even this isn’t enough.

 What does our “bottled water” offering for customers look like and can we do more for our customers in the event of an outage?
-Could our mobile apps offer registered bet customers free spins on the Sky Vegas if the sportsbook site is unavailable?
+Could our mobile apps offer registered bet customers free spins on the Sky Vegas if the Sportsbook site is unavailable?
 Could they even do the unthinkable and support a reciprocated arrangement to give federated access for our customers to a competitor’s service in the event of an outage?

 ![Water Collection](/images/yorkshire-water-bottle-collection.jpg)